 To understand why this is important, we need to understand their lifecycle.

-For those that don’t know, Japanese beetles eat garden plants and then lay eggs in your lawn that later become grubs that feed off the lawn roots.
+Japanese beetles eat garden plants and then lay eggs in your lawn that later become grubs that feed off the lawn roots.

 When those grubs hatch, they become Japanese beetles that will eat garden plants.